|Don’t have time to read the full article? Here are the highlights|

 When you compare Aloha vs TouchBistro on customer support, Aloha comes up a little bit short.
 Though most modern POS companies offer 24/7 support, Aloha’s Help Desk is only available to contact from 8 a.m. to 12 a.m.
 Central Time.
 If the support team can’t solve your issue over the phone, Aloha also offers on-site or on-call service during the same hours.

-Though this time frame should cover most restaurants’ hours of operation, the limited support window means that you may face longer wait times because more people are calling during peak hours.
+Though this time frame should cover most restaurants’ hours of operation, the limited support window means that you may face longer wait times because more people are calling during peak hours – an issue that some Aloha POS reviews highlight.
 Not to mention, if you’re a venue that stays open after midnight, you could find yourself without support entirely, right when you need it.

 On the other hand, TouchBistro shines when it comes to customer support.
 TouchBistro also offers award-winning 24/7 customer service and technical support, 365 days of the year (including holidays).
 TouchBistro’s support team is based out of the company’s headquarters in Toronto, Canada, and can be reached by phone or email.
 And unlike many major POS companies, TouchBistro’s support team is largely staffed by former and current restaurant servers, owners, and managers.
 This means that whenever you call in, you’ll be speaking with someone who has first-hand experience dealing with similar issues.